Coherent transport through graphene nanoribbons in the presence of edge disorder: Results

 \subsection{Localized scattering states at edges}

-To elucidate the role of broken sublacttice symmetry in realistic, edge-disordered graphene nanoribbons, we analyze individual scattering states of the disordered nanoribbon.
-States with energies close to the Dirac point [an energy region where conductance is only weakly affected by edge disorder, see open triangle in Fig.~\ref{fig_bias}(c)] feature comparatively low amplitude at the edges [see Fig.~\ref{fig:graph:pic}(a)].
-Projections onto the A and B sublattices [Fig.~\ref{fig:graph:pic}(b,c)] show, however, pronounced differences reflecting the violation of pseudo-spin conservation [Eq.~\ref{proptozero})].
-We find enhancements of the $A$ ($B$) sub-lattice scattering wave function at the upper (lower) edges of the ribbon, i.e., at those edges where the outmost carbon atom is of type $A$ ($B$) [see Fig.~\ref{fig:graph:pic}(b,c)].
-The probability density of these scattering states is concentrated near the center of the ribbon and, therefore, only slightly affected by edge disorder.
-When comparing to the bandstructure, we note that only a single mode is open in the leads at low energies (i.e.~the conductance of a perfect ribbon is $1e^2/h$ close to the Dirac point, see black dashed line in Fig.~\ref{fig_bias}): since modes located at K and K' in momentum space are not coupled in a zigzag graphene nanoribbon, this means that only one cone can contribute to transport in each direction.
-This imbalance in the number of left- and right-moving channels on each cone is a special property of zigzag graphene nanoribbons, caused by the flat band due to states localized at the zigzag edge,\cite{Wakaba} similar to the bandstructure of topological insulators.
-Reflection in this energy window is only possible by inter-cone scattering at the rough edges, which obviously (since we observe perfectly conducting channels) does not play a major role at low energies.
-By contrast, scattering states at energies where transmission (and conductivity) is considerably reduced [Fig.~\ref{fig:graph:pic}(b)] feature a strong enhancement of their wavefunction near corners of the edges originating from one sub-lattice only [see Fig.~\ref{fig:graph:pic}(e,f)].
-We therefore attribute the dramatic drop in conductance to pronounced intra-cone backscattering at the edge corners, where the AB symmetry is broken.
-Obviously the suppression of backscattering due to the conservation of pseudo-spin [Eq.~(\ref{proptozero})] fails at the edges.
+To gain a deeper understanding of the transport characteristics of edge-disordered graphene ribbons, we now analyze also individual scattering states.
+We find that states with energies where the conductance is only weakly perturbed by edge disorder [e.g.~open triangle in figure \ref{fig_bias}(c)] feature a low amplitude at the edges [see figure \ref{fig:graph:pic}(a)].
+The overall probability density of these scattering states remains concentrated near the center of the ribbon [see figure \ref{fig:graph:pic}(a)] and is therefore only slightly affected by edge disorder.
+When only a single mode is open in the leads (at energies close to the Dirac point), modes located at $K$ and $K'$ in momentum space are not coupled in a zigzag graphene nanoribbon \cite{guinea_review}.
+Only one cone contributes to transport in each direction [see figure \ref{fig_bias}(d)].
+This imbalance in the number of left- and right-moving channels on each cone is a special property of zigzag graphene nanoribbons \cite{Wakaba}, similar to the band structure of topological insulators.
+Backscattering is only possible in this energy window by inter-valley scattering at the rough edges.
+Since we observe a nearly perfectly conducting channel [figure \ref{fig:Anderson}(b),(c)], inter-valley scattering that requires momentum transfers of the order $\left|K-K'\right|$ is obviously suppressed at low energies \cite{XiongA}.

-Disorder may lead to exponential localization (i.e.~Anderson localization\cite{Lewenkopf}): for graphene nanoribbons with length up to $L=2\mu$m and edge roughness we find, indeed, Anderson-localized states due to the broken A-B sublattice symmetry, an example of which is shown in Fig.~\ref{fig:Anderson}(a).
-In order to probe for exponential localization, we project the scattering state onto the longitudinal coordinate $x$,